seriously-sian/ComputerGeigerCounter/README.md

 # ComputerGeigerCounter

 Tracks how long you've had your computer unlocked (and therefore, presumeably, working).
-Encourages you to take a break for at least 5 minutes by gradually changing colour.
+Encourages you to take a break for at least 5 minutes by gradually changing colour from green to red.

 ## Run on startup

 I find it super valuable to run the app on startup because then I don't have to remember to run the app.
-If you want the app to run on startup (which ):
+If you want the app to run on startup:

 1. Open the solution in your preferred Visual Studio.
 2. Change the drop down from Debug to Release